If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 Pelosi explained the food stamp program's multiplier effect.

-The amount of money generated in a local economy as the result of the subsidy far exceeds the nearly $60 billion spent this year by the feds and is a surefire way to stimulate the economy.
+The amount of money generated in a local economy as a result of the subsidy far exceeds the nearly $60 billion spent this year by the feds and is a surefire way to stimulate the economy.

 I don't know how it's possible, but they're saying it.

-This is of course she's on crack.
+This is, of course, she's on crack.

-It puts a buck 79.
+It puts a dollar seventy-nine.

-It puts a dollar 79 in what kind of currency is this?
+What kind of currency is this?

 Where can I start trading in food stamps?